etineh/bankApi/README.md

 open the project on your editor (preferrably VS Code)

-cd to server (the file name)
+cd to bankApi (the folder name)

+run "npm  install" on your terminal to downlaod all dependencies

 Install nodemon to run the app.js automatically.
 To install nodemon use, "npm install -g nodemon"

-Once you cd to the server, run the app.js
+Once you cd to the the folder, run the app.js

 To run it use - "nodemon app.js"